Episode 39: Breast Health Matters: Understanding Mammograms and Breast Density

 Breast Cancer

-Frankye Myers: From Riverside Health System.
+Frankye Myers: From Riverside Health.
 This is the Healthy you podcast where we talk about a range of health-related topics focused on improving your physical and mental health.
 We chat with our providers, team members, patients and caregivers to learn more about how to maintain a healthy lifestyle and improve overall physical and mental health.
 So let's dive in to learn more about becoming a healthier you.

 I'm really excited to have with me in the healthy youth studio today doctor Aaron Chevinsky.
 Doctor Chevinsky is a surgical oncologist and a service line chief for Riverside Integrated Cancer Care Network.
 We're going to be talking today about health matters, understanding mammograms and breast density.
 Welcome, Doctor Chevinsky.